Skip to content

 Jointers

 As mentioned, a jointer is a machine that's designed to fix up warped boards and get them square, flat, and ready for joining with other boards, or for further processing on a thickness planer or table saw.
-To do this, a jointer makes use of two long, flat beds on either side of a rotating cutterhead, as well as a large fence.
+To do this, a jointer makes use of two long, flat tables on either side of a rotating cutterhead, as well as a large fence.
 The infeed table is set slightly lower than the outfeed table and the blades, which are level with each other.
 When the operator sets the board on the fence and infeed table and pushes it across the cutterhead, the blades cut the board down so that it is perfectly flat and flush with the outfeed table.

 The order of operations is usually (though not always):